Dr Carmel Conn

-My background is as a practitioner in special educational needs and disability, having worked for over 20 years in a range of educational settings as a teacher, SENCo, specialist teacher, and as a creative arts therapist.
+My background is in special educational needs and disability having worked for over 20 years in a range of educational settings, as a teacher, SENCo, specialist teacher, and as a creative arts therapist.
 I have experience of supporting children and young people with a variety of learning needs – most recently in relation to autism – as well as their teachers, families and carers.
-Throughout my career in education I have been interested in understanding difference and diversity, specifically in relation to how this is constructed in schools and the impact on individual learning and personal lives.
+Throughout my career in education I have been interested in understanding difference and diversity, specifically in relation to how this is constructed in schools and its impact on individual learning and personal lives.

 In 2007, I commenced a PhD study at the Graduate School of Education, University of Bristol, investigating the play cultures of autistic children and their friends in school settings.
 I subsequently moved into higher education and continue to do research in this area.
-Presently, I am carrying out a postdoctoral project to investigate the ways in which teachers and support workers facilitate the learning of autistic pupils in mainstream classrooms through analysis of naturally occurring learning interactions.
-I am interested in exploring the relevance of ordinary understandings about what constitutes effective pedagogy and inclusive practice to the learning of pupils on the spectrum.
+Presently, I am carrying out a postdoctoral project to investigate teaching and learning in relation to autistic pupils in mainstream classrooms through analysis of naturally occurring learning interactions.
+I am interested in exploring the relevance of understandings about what constitutes effective pedagogy and inclusive practice to the learning of pupils on the spectrum.
 I also have a great interest in the link between theory and practice in relation to special educational needs and the usefulness of a participatory approach to research.

-I am currently course leader for the PGCert/MA in autism and also co-lead the module on research methodology.
+I am course leader for the MA/Postgraduate Certificate in autism.

 Course leader for MA SEN/ALN (Autism)